Nucleosynthesis of elements in gamma ray bursts engines

 \section{Outflows}

-The outflow of gas from the accretion disk surface may be driven by centrifugal force or magnetic field \citep{2006MNRAS.368.1561M, 2013ApJ...776..105J}.
-In either case, the flow can be described by a spherical geometry and velocity depending on distance allows to compute trajectories of particles \citep{2004ApJ...603..611S}.
-The slowly accelerated outflows will allow for production of heavier elements via the triple-alpha reactions up to Nickel 56, or, if the entropy per baryon is quite low, up to Iron peak nuclei \citep{1973ApJ...186..601W}.
-Also, other heavy nuclei such as Sc, Ti Zi, and Mo, may be produced in the outflows with a moderate abundance \citep{2006ApJ...643.1057S}.
+The outflow of gas from the accretion disk surface may be driven by a centrifugal force or a magnetic field \citep{2006MNRAS.368.1561M, 2013ApJ...776..105J}.
+In either case, the flow can be described by a spherical geometry and velocity depending on the distance that computes trajectories of particles \citep{2004ApJ...603..611S}.
+The slowly accelerated outflows will produce heavier elements via the triple-alpha reactions up to Nickel 56, or, if the entropy per baryon is quite low, the reactions produce nuclei up to Iron peak \citep{1973ApJ...186..601W}.
+Also, other heavy nuclei such as Sc, Ti, Zi, and Mo, may be produced in the outflows with a moderate abundance \citep{2006ApJ...643.1057S}.

-For the accretion rate of $0.1 M_{\odot}/s$, our calculations show the significant proton excess in the disk, above $\sim 250 r_{g}$.
-The wind ejected at this region may therefore provide a substantial abundance of light elements, Li, Be and B. The high accretion rate disk, on the other hand, will rather produce neutron rich outflows and formation of heavy nuclei via the $r$-process.
-Also, as we show here, the outflows ejected from the innermost $100 r_{g}$ in the high accretion rate disks will be significantly neutron rich.
-Therefore these neutron loaded ejecta, accelerated via the black hole rotation, will feed the collimated jets at large distance from the central engine.
-This will have important implications for the observed GRB afterglows, induced by the radiation drag \citep{2008ApJ...676.1130M} and collisions between the proton rich and neutron rich shells within the GRB fireball \citep{2003ApJ...588..931B}.
+For the accretion rate of $0.1 M_{\odot}/s$, our calculations show the significant proton excess in the disk above $\sim 250 r_{g}$.
+The wind ejected at this region may therefore provide a substantial abundance of light elements, Li, Be, and B. The high-accretion rate disk, on the other hand, produces neutron rich outflows and forms heavy nuclei via the $r$-process.
+As we show here, the outflows ejected from the innermost $100 r_{g}$ in the high-accretion rate disks are also significantly neutron rich.
+Therefore these neutron-loaded ejecta, which are accelerated via the black hole rotation, feed the collimated jets at a large distance from the central engine.
+This has important implications for the observed GRB afterglows, which are induced by the radiation drag \citep{2008ApJ...676.1130M} and collisions between the proton-rich and neutron-rich shells within the GRB fireball \citep{2003ApJ...588..931B}.